SlalomRutherford/template/README.md

 # Setup
 - Clone the repo.
-- Open it up in IntelliJ.
+- Open it up in IntelliJ without any edits to project settings.
-- Smash that next button.
 - Test out gradle tasks such as clean, build, test, or bootRun.

 # Best Practices